Aralea Beach Resort Sets New Benchmark for Beach Weddings in Goa - www.lokmattimes.com

 Aralea Beach Resort Sets New Benchmark for Beach Weddings in Goa

-PNN Goa [India], May 30: Aralea Beach Resort, a premier property of Stone Wood Hotels & Resorts, is rapidly ...
+Goa [India], May 30: Aralea Beach Resort, a premier property of Stone Wood Hotels & Resorts, is rapidly emerging ...

 Goa [India], May 30: Aralea Beach Resort, a premier property of Stone Wood Hotels & Resorts, is rapidly emerging as Goa’s most sought-after destination for beach weddings, offering couples a perfect blend of luxury, natural beauty, and personalized service just right on the beach from the pristine shores of Morjim Beach.